kdecember/capstone/README.md

 ### Note to Developers

 The polished analysis can be found in the [reports](https://github.com/kdecember/capstone/tree/master/notebooks/report) section of this repo; please disregard notebooks in the exploratory sections as they include preliminary and undocumented work.
-To run the [final notebook](./notebooks/report/final_notebook.ipynb) in this repo, please setup a virtual conda environment with [this file](./environment.yml)
+To run the [final notebook](./notebooks/report/final_notebook.ipynb) in this repo, please setup a virtual conda environment with [this file](./environment.yml).
+Instructions can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for managing setup.

 ### Business Understanding